andrewguy/andrewguy.github.io/_posts/2019-08-29-RStudio-on-Nectar-with-Docker.md

 ![Docker Container Generation, step 3]({{ site.baseurl }}/images/docker_container_setup.png)

+## Step 4: Deploy Docker container and host

 You can now click **Deploy this Environment**, and wait while the Docker Host is started and the Bioconductor container is downloaded and deployed.

-This might take a few minutes.
+This will take a few minutes - wait until the deployment is finished, and you will be given an IP address to access RStudio.

 ## Step 4: Access RStudio via the web browser